Lutheran art: 19th century

 In the Evangelical Lutheran Church in Denmark, several Lutheran altarpieces were designed and housed within parish churches.
 Many of these were designed by artists such as Carl Bloch and Joakim Skovgaard.

 Present day

 With respect to artwork adorning Lutheran churches in the modern era:

 Lutheran places of worship contain images and sculptures not only of Christ but also of biblical and occasionally of other saints as well as prominent decorated pulpits due to the importance of preaching, stained glass, ornate furniture, magnificent examples of traditional and modern architecture, carved or otherwise embellished altar pieces, and liberal use of candles on the altar and elsewhere.

 In Finland, Hilkka Toivola produced many stained glass works in the 20th century.
 Within the Evangelical Lutheran Church in Denmark, religious artists including Arne Haugen Sørensen, Peter Brandes, Hein Heinsen and Maja Lisa Engelhardt continue to design Lutheran art today.
 It has been claimed that more pre-Reformation Marian altarpieces survive in German Lutheran churches than Catholic ones, where many were replaced in the Baroque period.

+Icons

+In the Evangelical-Lutheran tradition, "icons’ functions are meant to express the theological teaching of the church and to be used as a reminder of such teachings."
+Icons are often placed on the home altars of Lutheran households to turn the mind toward God.
+A number of Evangelical-Lutheran churches have icons of Jesus, the Blessed Virgin Mary and other saints for devotional use: